 - Bread lame, preferably Saint Germain Bread Lame

-- Large rectangular pizza baking stone
+- Large rectangular pizza baking stone or perforated baguette pan

 - Cooling rack

-- Kneading board or flat surface
+- Kneading board or a flat surface

 - Dough scraper